 An aside: I've been most disappointed with the quality of local commercial honeys.
 Yesterday I managed to get a bucket of true "raw" honey, bits of wax and all.
 Cheaper, healthier and the taste... to die for!
 My friend William at 73 has turned beekeeping into a very profitable retirement sentiments hobby.
 It's no wonder he looks 63.
 Here you can see him fulfilling one of his retirement wishes, viz training young beekeepers.

-Here I am combining a fascination with Garbanzo beans with deep trenching... hummus is number two only to Quaker Oats recipes amongst the superfoods known to reduce blood cholesterol.
+Here I am combining a fascination with Garbanzo beans with deep trenching; hummus is number two only to Quaker Oats amongst the superfoods known to reduce blood cholesterol.

-Trenches filled with kitchen waste and rich compost I'm hoping for a bumper harvest of chickpeas this season for our authentic hummus recipe.
-Healthy Choice Foods remains high on my agenda of retirement sentiments.
+Trenches filled with rich compost I'm hoping for a bumper harvest of chickpeas this season for our authentic hummus recipe.
+Healthy choice foods remains high on my agenda of retirement sentiments.

-Hip arthritis and partial or total hip replacement is often a feature of the retirement years.
+Total hip replacement from arthritis or a fracture caused by osteoporosis is often a feature of the golden years; not one of our retirement sentiments but it is a reality for many.
 The key is not to wait until the pain and stiffness in the groin and hip is severe.
-Chiropractors treat hip arthritis, and patients who have had hip replacements, but without relief of pain, on a daily basis.
+Chiropractors treat arthritis, and patients who have had hip replacements but with little relief of the pain, on a daily basis.